 The process of detoxification and alcohol withdrawal is individual to each person which is why we work with a maximum of six people at a time.
 We believe that our staff ratio of 4:1 helps us to treat each person in a specialized manner.
-This is also why we only use Registered Nurses and Emergency Medical Technicians as clinical support staff.
+This is also why we only use Registered Nurses and Emergency Medical Technicians as support staff.

 How to Get Help with Alcohol Withdrawal